-Item Category Description Adapter Name The model name of the array controller.
+Item Category Description Adapter Name Model name of the array controller.
 ID The number of the array controller.
-Vendor The vendor name of the array controller.
-Product The product name of the array controller.
-Serial number The serial number of the array controller.
-Memory size The cache memory size of the array controller.
-FlashROM size The size of the array controller's FlashROM.
-NVRAM size The size of the array controller's NVRAM.
-BIOS version The version of the array controller's BIOS.
-Firmware version The version of the array controller's firmware.
-Driver version The version of the array controller's driver.
-PCI Location Bus The bus number for the array controller.
-Function The function number for the array controller.
-Device The device number for the array controller.
-Ports Number The number of ports on the array controller.
-Protocol The protocol supported by the array controller.
-Devices(max) Physical Logical maximum number of physical devices.
-Logical Logical maximum number of logical devices.
-Properties Spinup drive count Not supported.
-Spinup delay Not supported.
-Correctable error count Not supported.
-Uncorrectable error count These counters indicate the number of recovery attempts made by the array controller for temporary or minor errors.
-They can be ignored unless the hard disk drive receives a failure status.
+Vendor Vendor name of the array controller.
+Product Product name of the array controller.
+Serial number Serial number of the array controller.
+NVRAM size Size of the array controller NVRAM.
+Firmware version Firmware version of the array controller.
+BIOS version BIOS version of the array controller.
+Driver name Driver name of the array controller.
+Driver version Driver version of the array controlle.
+PCI Location Bus Bus number for the array controller.
+Function Function number for the array controller.
+Device Device number for the array controller.
+Ports Number Number of ports on the array controller.
+Protocol Protocol supported by the array controller.
+Devices Physical Logical maximum number of physical devices. (max) Logical Logical maximum number of logical devices.
+Properties Auto rebuild Indicates whether auto rebuild is enabled or disabled.
 Alarm present Indicates whether the alarm is present or not.
-Cluster active Not supported.
-Misc.
-Auto rebuild Indicates whether auto rebuild is enabled or disabled. rroperties Coercion mode Indicates whether or not coercion of the hard disk drive capacity is performed.
+Correctable errors Not supported.
+Uncorrectable errors These counters indicate the number of recovery attempts made by the array controller for temporary or minor errors.
+They can be ignored unless the hard disk receives a failure status.
+Coercion mode Indicates whether or not coercion of the hard disk capacity is performed.
+Status Displays the current status of the array controller.
+Additional statu ıs Displays the details of the current status of the array controller